whage/thesis/thesis.md

-Gradual typing for its potential to help existing large codebases slowly transition to static type checking, parametric polymorphism for its general usefulness when trying to design type-safe abstractions, sum types for their ability to elegantly express and handle uncertainty and Rust's ownership system for its potential to bring static memory safety closer to the mainstream.
+Gradual typing for its potential to help existing large codebases slowly transition to static type checking, parametric polymorphism for its general usefulness when trying to design type-safe abstractions, sum types for their ability to elegantly express and handle uncertainty and their role in eliminating runtime errors and finally Rust's ownership system for its potential to bring static memory safety closer to the mainstream.

 # Suggestions for further research